Unaudited Half-Yearly Financial Report

 Market risk Strategic and performance risk Internal and financial control risk Legislative and regulatory risk VCT qualifying status risk Investment valuation and liquidity risk

-The Board reported on the principal risks and uncertainties faced by the Company in the Annual Report and Accounts for the year ended 31 December 2022.
-A detailed explanation can be found on pages 47 to 49 of the Annual Report and Accounts, which is available on the Company's website or by writing to Foresight Group at The Shard, 32 London Bridge Street, London SE1 9SG.
+The Board reported on the principal risks and uncertainties faced by the Company in the Annual Report and Accounts for the period ended 31 December 2022.
+A detailed explanation can be found on pages 45 to 47 of the Annual Report and Accounts, which is available on Foresight Enterprise VCT's website or by writing to Foresight Group LLP at The Shard, 32 London Bridge Street, London SE1 9SG.
+The Board considers that these principal risks and uncertainties are equally applicable to the remaining six months of the financial year as they were to the six months under review.

 In the view of the Board, there have been no changes to the fundamental nature of these risks since the previous report.
 The emerging risks identified in the previous report included those of climate change, inflationary pressures, interest rates, supply chain issues, energy prices, the Russian invasion of Ukraine and increased tension between the United States and China over the future of Taiwan.
 These emerging risks continue to apply and be monitored.
 The Board and the Manager continue to follow all emerging risks closely with a view to identifying where changes affect the areas of the market in which portfolio companies operate.
 This enables the Manager to work closely with portfolio companies, preparing them so far as possible to ensure they are well positioned to endure potential volatility.